pjuu/pjuu/README.md

 $ vagrant ssh
 ```

+#### Testing

-Running the unit tests with coverage:
+To run the unit tests with coverage the following commands can be used:

 ```
 $ make test
 ```

-Obtain a code coverage report
+To obtain a code coverage report

 ```
 $ make coverage